 If your dog is suffering from any of these symptoms, then it may be time to take them in for an examination.
 A veterinarian will then most likely run some tests to determine the level of bacterial infection.
 If you do not deal with this condition properly, you can become very sick or even die from it.
 The symptoms of this disease are severe, and you should never ignore the warning signs that your pet is ill.

 Different antibiotics are used to treat bacterial infections in pets, including Zithromax, amoxicillin, and cephalexin.
-Sometimes, your dog will need to be on medication for a prolonged time to fight it off entirely.
+Sometimes, your dog must be on medication for a prolonged time to fight it off entirely.
 Yes, some antibiotics are given more frequently than others – but it all depends on the severity of the condition.

-To prevent the spread of this bacterial infection, you should keep your pet’s living area clean and dry at all times.
+To prevent the spread of this bacterial infection, you should always keep your pet’s living area clean and dry.
 Do not allow them to go outside and roll around in dirt or mud, and make sure they do not ingest any substances that could cause bacteria levels to rise.
 Do not let them sleep with you for obvious reasons.